 Twice a semester, the Department sponsors writing workshops for graduate students.
 Organized along the lines of Department colloquia, these workshops give graduate students the chance to present their own work-in-progress for feedback.
 The workshops involve discussion of a piece of pre-circulated writing by a graduate student (dissertation chapter, article draft, etc.), which the student introduces, then another graduate student comments, and finally all attendees discuss.
 The workshops provide a venue for students to receive useful feedback and to practice presenting their work in an informal, supportive setting.
-The workshops are by the DGS; students should contact the DGS for more information or to volunteer to offer a paper.
+The workshops are moderated by the Director of Graduate Studies in History; students should contact the DGS for more information or to volunteer to offer a paper.